LIT-Protocol/lit-js-sdk/README.md

 # LIT Protocol JS SDK

+The LIT Protocol is a decentralized access control protocol running on top of Ethereum and other EVM chains.
+With LIT, you can do 4 main things:
+* Encrypt and lock static content behind an on chain condition (for example, posession of an NFT)
+* Decrypt static content that was locked behind an on chain condition
+* Authorize network signatures that provide access to dynamic content (for example, a server or network resource) behind an on chain condition
+* Request a network signed JWT that provisions access and authorization to dynamic content behind an on chain condition.

-The LIT Protocol provides a decentralized way to encrypt and lock content that can be unlocked and decrypted by satisfying some on-chain verifable conditions, such as ownership of an NFT.
-Simply put, it enables the creation of locked NFTs that can only be unlocked by owners of that NFT.
-LITs are HTML/JS/CSS web pages that can be interactive and dynamic.
+With this functionality, the LIT protocol enables the creation of locked NFTs that can only be unlocked by owners of that NFT.
+It also enables provisioning access to a given server or network resource only to NFT owners.
+Rather than a simple JPEG, LIT NFTs are HTML/JS/CSS web pages that can be interactive and dynamic.

 ## State of the network today